mbabynames search ✿

 Clay Alexander

-Clay, meaning "noble and strong", pairs with Alexander, meaning "defender of the people".
+Clay, meaning "clay worker", pairs with Alexander, meaning "defender of the people".
 The meanings point in complementary directions.
 Clay is 1 syllable.
 Alexander at 4 adds length and rhythm.

 Clay Jonathan